codio/knowledge/source/instructors/authoring/assessments/autograde-free-text.rst

    - **Allow Partial Points** - Toggle to enable a percentage of total points to be given based on the percentage of answers they correctly answer.

-   - **One Attempt Only** - Toggle to enable the assessment to run only once.
-The student will be warned that they cannot resubmit the assessment.

    - **Preview Type** - Choose the input (plaintext or markdown) to be provided by the student.
 LaTex is also supported and is useful when students need to enter mathematical formulas in their answers.
 The following options are available:

     - **Plaintext** - Students enter ordinary text with no markdown formatting; there is no preview window.
     - **Plaintext + LaTeX** - Students enter plaintext with no markdown formatting but offers support for LaTeX commands.
 A preview window is available where students can see the rendered LaTeX output.
     - **Markdown + LaTeX** - Students enter markdown that also offers support for LaTex commands.
 A preview window is available where students can see the rendered markdown with LaTeX output.

+  - **Define Number of Attempts** - enable to allow and set the number of attempts students can make for this assessment.
+If disabled, the student can make unlimited attempts.
   - **Show Answer and Rationale to Students** - Toggle to display the answer, and the rationale for the answer, to the student.
 This guidance information will be shown to students after they have submitted their answer and any time they view the assignment after marking it as completed.
 You can set when to show this selecting from **Never**, **After x attempts**, **If score is greater than or equal to a % of the total** or **Always**
   - **Answer and Rationale** - Enter guidance for the assessment.
 This is always visible to the teacher when the project is opened in the course or when opening the student's project.